loning/universe/08_references.md

 1. Conway, J., & Kochen, S. (2006).
 The Free Will Theorem.
 Foundations of Physics, 36(10), 1441-1473.
 2. Kane, R. (1996).
 The Significance of Free Will.
 Oxford University Press.
-3. Stapp, H. P. (2017).
-Quantum Theory and Free Will: How Mental Intentions Translate into Bodily Actions.
-Springer.
-4. Hoefer, C. (2002).
-Freedom from the Inside Out: Compatibilism Between Determinism and Free Will.
+3. Hoefer, C. (2002).
+Freedom from the Inside Out: Compatibilism and the Free Will Theorem.
 Stanford Encyclopedia of Philosophy.
+4. Libet, B. (1985).
+Unconscious cerebral initiative and the role of conscious will in voluntary action.
+Behavioral and Brain Sciences, 8(4), 529-539.
+5. Wegner, D. M. (2002).
+The Illusion of Conscious Will.
+MIT Press.
-5. Pereboom, D. (2001).
+6. Pereboom, D. (2001).
 Living Without Free Will.
 Cambridge University Press.
-6. List, C. (2019).
-Why Free Will is Real.
-Harvard University Press.
-7. Ismael, J. (2016).
-How Physics Makes Us Free.
+7. Fischer, J. M. (1994).
+The Metaphysics of Free Will.
+Blackwell.
+8. Mele, A. R. (2006).
+Free Will and Luck.
 Oxford University Press.

 ### Observer Dimensions and Information Processing